hellojyoti03/react-deep-table/ISSUES.md

 **Environment:**
 - OS: [Your operating system]
 - Browser: [Browser and version]
-- Version of `react-share-pro`: [Version number]
+- Version of `react-deep-table`: [Version number]
 ```

-Thank you for helping us improve `react-share-pro`!
+Thank you for helping us improve `react-deep-table`!